Trichloroethylene: Anaesthesia

+Trichloroethylene was also used as an inhaled analgesic, mainly during childbirth, often self-applied by the patient.
+It was introduced for obstetrical anaesthesia in 1943, and used until the 1980s.
+Self-administration of trichloroethylene by the patient was common for obstetrical use with specialised devices that required little supervision by the medical staff.
+When used in analgesic doses, it did not affect the uterine muscles during labour.
+Other analgesic uses included dental operations, superficial plastic and orthopedic surgeries and other small procedures that did not require muscle relaxation.

 Cyprane handheld anaesthetic device for trichloroethylene, made in the UK, 1947.
 This device was designed for self-administration by the patient.

+Triservice Anaesthetic Apparatus (TSAA) is a portable draw-over vapouriser originally designed for trichloroethylene and halothane using ambient air as the carrier gas for the anaesthetic vapour.
+It was designed by Ivan Houghton for military/field use in 1981.
+It used trichloroethylene for its analgesic properties and halothane for main general anaesthesia.

 Originally thought to possess less hepatotoxicity than chloroform, and without the unpleasant pungency and flammability of ether, TCE replaced earlier anesthetics chloroform and ether in the 1940s.
 TCE use was nonetheless soon found to have several pitfalls.
-These included promotion of cardiac arrhythmias, low volatility and high solubility preventing quick anesthetic induction, prolonged neurologic dysfunction from the reaction with soda lime used in carbon dioxide absorbing systems, and evidence of hepatotoxicity as had been found with chloroform.
-Alkali components of carbon dioxide absorbers reacted with trichloroethylene and released dichloroacetylene, a neurotoxin.
+These included promotion of cardiac arrhythmias, sensitivity to catecholamines in the heart, low volatility and high solubility preventing quick anesthetic induction, prolonged neurologic dysfunction from the reaction with soda lime used in carbon dioxide absorbing systems, and evidence of hepatotoxicity as had been found with chloroform, although the hepatotoxic effects (such as central necrosis and acute yellow atrophy) were reported to be temporary.
+Alkali components of carbon dioxide absorbers reacted with trichloroethylene and released dichloroacetylene, a neurotoxin and a nephrotoxin.
+Most of the trichloroethylene toxicity cases were due to its breakdown into dichloroacetylene from the reaction with the soda lime, rather than trichloroethylene itself.
+Dichloroacetylene poisoning was common and often fatal during trichloroethylene anaesthesia if soda lime was used.
+Patients exposed to dichloroacetylene showed symptoms such as nausea, vomiting, loss of apetite, headache, facial nervous and muscular issues, and formation of herpes-like lesions on the face.
+Formation of dichloroacetylene lead to fatal encephalopathies and cranial nerve palsies.
+The muscle relaxant effect of trichloroethylene was inefficient for surgery.

 The introduction of halothane in 1956 greatly diminished the use of TCE as a general anesthetic in the 1960s, as halothane allowed much faster induction and recovery times and was considerably easier to administer.
 Trichloroethylene has also been used in the production of halothane.